My Brazilian Salmon Pink Bird-eating Tarantula (Lasiodora parahybana)

 The most common analogy is to talk about wearing a suit of armor, so lets start there.
 Imagine me as a baby wearing a suit of armor.
-(Yes that is me.)
+(Yes that is me, Photoshopped into the armor.)
 The armor would provide much more protection than an internal skeleton.
 No skinned knees if you fell down, no sunburn, and mosquitos would have a hard time finding a spot to bite.
 Sounds pretty good, but one problem probably occurs to you immediately.
 As I grew, very soon the armor would be too small.

 Like a suit of armor, an exoskeleton is not living tissue.
 Your bones grow larger as you grow larger, but the exoskeleton of a spider does not.
 As the spider’s body gets larger, it starts to run out of space inside the exoskeleton.
 It reaches a point where it has to molt, taking off the old exoskeleton, so it can get bigger.

 At that point, the analogy breaks down, because an exoskeleton is so much more than a suit of armor.
 It also serves as a place for muscles to attach, just as our internal skeletons do.
 How can the spider take off an exoskeleton that is still attached to its muscles?
 If the exoskeleton somehow detached from the muscles, how would it be able to move?